 Step 4 – When you get to see it, select it and click Uninstall button.

-Step 5 – Moving ahead, click Uninstall to proceed the removal of Intel Update Driver Utility.
+Step 5 – Moving ahead, click Uninstall to proceed with the removal of Intel Update Driver Utility.
 Wait for the uninstall to complete perfectly.
 Finally, restart the computer and you should not see esrv.exe Application Error any more.

 As an alternative, you can go to Control Panel => Programs and Features => locate and uninstall Intel Update Driver Utility.